Akashkharita/Kharita_et_al_2024_Icequakes/README.md

 # Icequake_Earthquake_Discrimination
-Discrimination between Icequakes and Earthquakes in Southeast Alaska
+This github repository contains all the jupyter notebooks for the ongoing work about *"Multi Stations Analysis of Icequakes and Earthquakes in Southern Alaska"*

 ### Necessary Dependencies